sanjothebay/Team_Profile_Generator/README.md

 * The App is runing Node CLI to gather information about each employee.

-* Below is an example of what your application looks like. when the Questions are competed.
+* Below is an example of what your application should looks like. when the Questions are competed.

 ![image](https://user-images.githubusercontent.com/67298961/101312185-bc08dc80-3818-11eb-8913-bfffc49ed2d2.png)

-* Below is an example of what My application looks like once the css is add. when the Questions are competed.
+* Below is what My application looks like once the css is added and the Questions are competed.

 ![image](https://user-images.githubusercontent.com/67298961/101424336-90413180-38c0-11eb-8b3d-2c23c5dd104e.png)